ESXi hosts do not respond and is grayed out in vCenter

 3. Verify that DNS is configured correctly on the ESX/ESXi host.
 For more information, see:

-4. Determine if the ESXi host responds to ping responses, there are several menu options provided to test the management network.
-If the ESXi host responds to user interaction, but does not respond to pings, you may have a networking issue.
-For more information, see ESXi hosts have intermittent or no network connectivity (1004109).
+4. Determine if the ESXi host responds to ping responses.
+Several menu options are provided to test the management network.
+If the ESXi host responds to user interaction but does not respond to pings, you may have a networking issue.
+For more information, see ESXi hosts have intermittent or no network connectivity (324531).

 5. Verify that you can connect to the VMware ESXi host using vSphere Client: